ZhangLabGT/scDisInFact/README.md

 ### Directory
 * `src` stores the source code of scDisInFact.
 * `test` stores the testing script of scDisInFact (used in the manuscript).
-Testing datasets in manuscript are not included due to the size and are available upon request.
 * `data` stores the testing data of scDisInFact.

 ### Data
-The test dataset in the manuscript is available upon request.
+Testing datasets in manuscript are not included due to the size and are available upon request.

 ### Installation
 Install the package by running the following command in the package root directory